esphome/esphome-docs/esphomeyaml/cookbook/bme280_environment.rst

 .. note::

     Calculating the altitude with the BME280 sensor accurately requires this value to be known at sea level for your location and day.
-    This can be achieved by replacing the global constant ``standard_sea_level_pressure_hpa`` by for example pulling this value live from the internet or a stationary sensor via MQTT.
+    This can be achieved by replacing the global constant ``STANDARD_SEA_LEVEL_PRESSURE`` by for example pulling this value live from the internet or a stationary sensor via MQTT.

 Equivalent sea level pressure:
 ------------------------------